For a current list of expected lane closures see the Texas Department of Transportation's Highway Conditions Search Tool.

 The project will construct approximately 2,970 linear feet of the Rio Grande Boulevard extension to Cheek-Sparger Road.
 Two side streets will connect the southbound SH 121 frontage road with Rio Grande Boulevard.
 The southbound SH 121 frontage road will be widened to accommodate the entrances to the side streets.
 The project will complete the bridge over Little Bear Creek, provide landscaping and irrigation to the medians, and construct entry features along the southbound SH 121 entry connections and Cheek-Sparger Road.

-COUNTY ACCESSIBILITY RAMPS AND SIDEWALKS
+TARRANT COUNTY CDBG ACCESSIBILITY RAMPS AND SIDEWALKS PROJECT

 EL CAMINO REAL WATERLINE REPLACEMENT